daogena/airlinewebsite/README.md

 Now you can book a flight!

+Make sure when you enter the phone number it has to be 10 digits and 16 digits for card number.

 This is the list of flights we have in the database, so choose from this list:

 https://docs.google.com/spreadsheets/d/10MW60MhF_okBsf8vNaF4m9mKCl3F--yl8NCV0C8rBsk/edit?fbclid=IwAR1bX4-sGMI_-PFtZY3oo0m2EOMVpmbqTSk38Qj0Smu76yC5KjZyaZg-2SU#gid=0